michridan/TermSnake/README.md

 cmake --build .
 ```

-The executable will be in the directory "Release"
+The executable will be in the directory "Release".
+This program has been tested and is working with Git Bash for windows and Powershell.

 ### Linux
 For linux, the ncurses package is required, as well as make.
 On debian based systems you can run: